solomony12/spider_game_2025/README.md

 ### Trapped Within a Web

 You wake up in a cramped, silent cell.
 No memories, no answers, just cold concrete and the faint hum of something watching.
-Each day, a metal door slides open and a voice orders you through the same routines: eat, sleep, repeat.
+Nothing but pure instincts drives you to follow a schedule: eat, sleep, repeat.
 The room never changes…

 But the spiders do.